drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

 A _consistency model_ defines the scenarios in which we are willing to tolerate *uncertainty* that Copy<sub>1</sub> and Copy<sub>2</sub> are the same.
 Some consistency models (with brief descriptions) that are relevant for us in this blog post:

-* strong
+* Strong Consistency:

-    All clients agree on the order that operations on a data object appear.
+    * All clients agree on the order that operations on a data object appear.

-* linearizable
+* Linearizable:

-    Any operation on a data object should appear as if applied instantaneously (atomic) and any subsequent operations should be applied with respect to the new data object state: if the first operation was a write, then the result of the write should be visible to the second operation;
-    if the first operation was a read, then the value that was read should also be visible to the second operation.
+    * Any operation on a data object should appear as if applied instantaneously (atomic) and any subsequent operations should be applied with respect to the new data object state: if the first operation was a write, then the result of the write should be visible to the second operation; if the first operation was a read, then the value that was read should also be visible to the second operation.

-* eventual
+* Eventual Consistency:

-    Copies of a data object may be appear different at any point, but when given enough time without updates, all copies will converge to the same state.
+    * Copies of a data object may be appear different at any point, but when given enough time without updates, all copies will converge to the same state.

-* red-blue
+* Red-blue Consistency:

-    Operations on data objects may be strongly consistent (red) or a weaker consistency (blue), such as eventual.
+    * Operations on data objects may be strongly consistent (red) or a weaker consistency (blue), such as eventual.
 Red operations must be ordered with respect to each other, while blue operations may be in any order (commutative).

-* causal+
+* Causal+:

-    Operation effects are transitive - The result of both operations, Op0 and Op1, should be visible to a subsequent operation, Op2, if:
+    * Operation effects are transitive - The result of both operations, Op0 and Op1, should be visible to a subsequent operation, Op2, if:

         * Op2 depends on Op1
         * Op1 depends on Op0

+    * And eventually consistent (the + means and will eventually converge)

 It's useful to note (especially for the next blog post), that some research, such as [MixT][mixt-paper], assert that consistency is a _property of the data_ being operated on.
 The